beararmy/Weather-or-not/README.md

 # Weather-or-not

+In the process of being moved to strava-tools repo

 Tool to help decide whether to cycle commute or not based on weather conditions.
 - Wind
 - Rain